Table 6.48 — EEs for EAs whose label begins with M

-Attribute label Enumerant label Concept definition Code
+Attribute label Enumerant label Concept definition Figure(s) Code

 MARINE_BEACON_SHAPE The characteristic geometric shape of a marine <BEACON>.